jk-me/jk-me.github.io/_posts/2019-05-31-creating_an_npm_package.markdown

 ---
 layout: post
 title:      "Creating an npm package"
-date:       2019-06-01 02:56:29 +0000
+date:       2019-05-31 22:56:30 -0400
 permalink:  creating_an_npm_package
 ---

-I wrote a blog post recently on how creating developer tools can be beneficial for understanding how to write programs that have users.
+I wrote a blog post recently on how creating developer tools can be beneficial in understanding how to write programs that have real users.
 This post is my experience attempting to create an npm package for practice and to understand its underlying principles.

 I followed this [freecodecamp](https://www.freecodecamp.org/news/how-to-make-a-beautiful-tiny-npm-package-and-publish-it-2881d4307f78/) blog post on how to create and publish a very tiny npm package.
-I will include an abbreviated version of the steps listed in this post.
+I will include an abbreviated version of the steps listed in this post, along with some additional explanations I found helpful.

 Basically an npm module only requires a package.json file with name and version properties to be published.